starkatt/Cocksmithing/cocksmithing.md

 Test the vacuum chamber and pump ahead of time, practicing the degassing sequence.

 ## Mixing

-Measure out equal (by volume) quantities of Part A and Part B of your chosen toy silicone.
-(If you're using `Slacker` additive, pour it in before adding Part B.) Remember, the total amount mixed should be a minimum of two ounces greater than the actual volume of the mold.
+Measure out equal volumes of Part A and Part B of your chosen toy silicone (options are described in detail in the [Toy Materials](#toy-materials) section) Remember, the total amount mixed should be a minimum of two ounces greater than the actual volume of the mold.

 It's ok to measure by addition in a single container.
 Make sure the mixing container is at least three times as large as the actual amount of silicone, since it will foam significantly during vacuum degassing.